Carry On Jatta: Production

-This is Gippy Grewal's home production where he launched his banner Gurfateh Films along with his brothers Sippy Grewal who launched his banner Sippy Grewal Productions, Sukha Production and Pushpinder Happy.
 The entire shoot of the film took place in Jalandhar, Punjab.

 Box office

 Carry On Jatta had the second-highest opening for a Punjabi film in Punjab with ₹61 lakh net on its opening day.
 It then went on to have a weekend collection of ₹ 2.05 crore, an opening week collection ₹3.75 crore and is on its way to make a total of ₹10 crore in India, making it the second-highest grossing Punjabi film in India.